eduardoamills/rpi-rgb/README.md

 # rpi-rgb
 Implements PWM control of RGB leds for use with Raspberry Pi GPIO in Node.js

+This is a fork for Ben \"Steve macAwesome\" Allen project [https://github.com/eduardoamills/rpi-rgb](https://github.com/eduardoamills/rpi-rgb)

 ## How to use

 ### Setup